 Beech Has Multiple Uses as Lumber

-We use beech wood for many things other than lumber, which we have discussed above.
-But as lumber, beech is useful for various purposes such as in construction, cabinetry, furniture, musical instruments, sports equipment, tool handles, wooden cookware, plywood, and tool handles.
+We use beech wood for many things other than lumber, discussed above.
+But as lumber, beech is helpful for various purposes such as in construction, cabinetry, furniture, musical instruments, sports equipment, tool handles, wooden cookware, plywood, and tool handles.

 But beech is more known for being used for things that you can’t see, like table legs, drawer bottoms, and insides of cabinets.
 Woodworkers use it in combination with more expensive and exquisite woods for its sheer strength.

 Although beech doesn’t look great in its natural state, once steamed, it takes on an interesting reddish-brown, making it look a bit like cherry, maple, or mahogany.

 Like most woods, beech has many advantages but a few downsides.
 Therefore, you need to consider this wood’s good and not-so-good aspects if you want to use it for your woodworking projects.

 Beech Wood Pros

 - Beech has excellent impregnation properties making it suitable for staining and varnishing.